Simple guide to preparing for an interview

 Get an emergency contact phone number.

 What should I wear to an interview?

 Confirm the culture of the company and dress accordingly.
 If the company is very corporate, dress in a suit and tie.

 You can always check with your recruiter or contact.
 Enquire about the office dress code and dress one level higher.
 Remember you will not give a negative impression if you are well dressed.

-Any accessories should be professional and business focused.
+Any accessories should be professional and business-focused.
 Do not wear too much jewellery.
 For men a wedding ring is appropriate, for women an engagement and or wedding rings and a thin necklace are appropriate.
 Too much jewellery will give off a negative impression.

 Although many Myanmar based companies allow traditional dress (Yongi etc) we strongly recommend for interviews to stick with internationally recommended business clothing.

-When should I arrive to the interview?
+When should I arrive at the interview?